vta-advice

 Hot Stamper Pressings of the Music of Stravinsky Available Now

-Dorati’s performance of The Firebird for Mercury is an excellent recording for adjusting tracking weight, VTA, azimuth and the like.
+Dorati’s performance of The Firebird for Mercury is excellent for adjusting tracking weight, VTA, azimuth and the like.

-A huge and powerful recording such as The Firebird quickly separates the men from the boys when it comes to higher fidelity orchestral reproduction.
+A huge and powerful recording such as The Firebird quickly separates the men from the boys when it comes to the honest recreation of an orchestra performing live in a concert hall.

 Recordings of this quality are the reason $10,000+ front ends exist in the first place.
 Just ask Robert Brook.